Franknsten/MidnightARG/readme.md

 - [X] ~~What the audio is~~ Backing track is Heartbeat
 - [X] ~~What is coming on June 8th.
 Suspected to be *Heartbeart*, given the cover & lyrics revealed so far~~ Heartbeat was released

+### Heartbeat
+The new single, *Heartbeat* is released on streaming platofrms, and a [video](https://www.youtube.com/watch?v=mcnqKWkZ9x4) is uploaded to YouTube.
+This video features a TV frequently changing channels, visible in the top-right corner:

+>48 12 07 55 36 55 36 07 12 48 36 48 36 19 12 03

+It is unclear what, if any, significance these numbers have at this point

+>Update: They are [used to decrypt](avalanche_intro.enc) a file released in Phase III

 ## Phase III
 ### Homepage Update
 The Comtek.life homepage has been updated, featuring a new version number and a new release date.
 The new date is for July 6th, and the version number is a youtube video ID